xiaoyang-sde/knowledge-base/docs/operating-systems/03-memory-virtualization.md

 The **buffer overflow** could happen when the program copies an input that is longer than the buffer and overwrites the target memory.
 The malicious programmer could inject their own code into the target system with specific input, which could cause privilege escalation.
 However, the system could set an NX bit in the PTEs of a certain regions of the page table to prevent injected code from being executed.

 The **return-oriented programming** could allow the attacker execute code sequences without injecting code.
 The attacker could use a lot of bits of code (**gadgets**) within a program's address space and then overwrite the stack to redirect the return address in the executing function to a malicious instruction, followed by a return instruction.
-However, the system could use the **addres space layout randomization** technique to place the code, stack, and heap into random locations.
+However, the system could use the **address space layout randomization** technique to place the code, stack, and heap into random locations.